greg1951/MX-Train-Spreadsheet/README.md

         * Use the **clasp push -w** command to automatically push changes from VS Code to Google Apps
     * **Bug alert**: Move the *src/.clasp.json* file to the root directory, otherwise the clasp push and pull commands will not work.

+# Lessons Learned
+* I was chasing down a bug in the Leader Board where the very last row had a *12-31-99* date in it.
+The logic was golden.
+Even hard-coding a value in it retained the *12-31-99* date.
+Finally I set the column to a number format (##0) and it reverted from that date to a real number.

+  **Make sure the formatting is set in the sheet correctly.
+Use the sheet formatting as much as possible and don't rely on script logic to do it.**